Hospitality Systems Project

 Raw Data to Main Takeaways

-Synthesized raw interview recordings into main takeaways
+Synthesized raw interview recordings into main takeaways.

 These unrefined takeaways served as the basis for user modeling.